 Crossing into Scotland we enjoy a morning tea stop in Gretna Green before we reach the New Lanark World Heritage Site, a sensitively restored 18th century cotton mill village in South Lanarkshire.
 The giant mill wheels still sit over the torrential river and the 200 year old terraced houses have been restored offering an intriguing look at the workers family life two centuries ago.
 Later we continue to Edinburgh, where we stay for the next three nights.
 Before arriving at your hotel we have included a tour and tasting to sample a ‘wee tipple’ at the Scotch Whisky Experience.

-*Subject to availability of tickets, the 13 August departure may include attending a performance of the Edinburgh Military Tattoo one evening during our Edinburgh stay.
+*Subject to availability of tickets, the 29 July & 12 August departures may include attending a performance of the Edinburgh Military Tattoo one evening during our Edinburgh stay.

 Day 7: Edinburgh sightseeing and ‘My Time’

 After a hearty Scottish breakfast, we are joined by a local guide to discover this city’s rich history.
-The highlight of your morning will be crossing the drawbridge to visit Edinburgh Castle, which dominates the city’s skyline.
+The highlights of your morning will be crossing the drawbridge to visit Edinburgh Castle, which dominates the city’s skyline, and visiting the Royal Yacht Britannia.
 Your afternoon and evening are at leisure in this grand city.